thoxsun/GaBEG/README.md

 -  cluster member selection modules, and
 -  bolometric TRGB brightness evaluation modules,

-which depend on the group of fundamental modules.
+which depend on the group of foundation modules.

 ## Cluster member selection modules